Marguerite Davis: Discovery of vitamins A and B

 Davis worked as an assistant for McCollum, caring for a large rat colony and helping expand it.
 Davis helped McCollum carry out "ten or more times as many experiments as [he] alone could manage".
 They were attempting to create mixtures that could replace food in animal diets, specifically studying trace chemicals in foods that are essential to life.
 These substances were called "vitamines", as they hypothesized that they were the organic molecule "amines".

 In 1913, Davis and McCollum identified what they called "fat-soluble A", a substance found in fats that is essential to life.
 They distinguished it from another substance described by Dutch chemist Christiaan Eijkman, which they studied and called "water-soluble B." These were later renamed Vitamins A and B, after long research on rats.
 The discovery of two vitamins paved the way to further research in nutrition.

-Their discovery of fat-soluble Vitamin A and water-soluble Vitamin B was first published in the Journal of Biological Chemistry in 1913 in the paper "The Necessity of Certain Lipids in the Diet during Growth".
+Their discovery of fat-soluble Vitamin A and water-soluble Vitamin B was first published in the Journal of Biological Chemistry in 1913 in the paper "The Necessity of Certain Lipins in the Diet during Growth".